Datateknologerna-vid-Abo-Akademi/gulis/README.md

 * [Slack](COMMUNICATION.md#slack)
 * [Discord](COMMUNICATION.md#discord)

-## Setup environment
+## Setup your environment

-* Programmig languages, SDKs, JDKs and other animals
+* SDKs, JDKs and other animals
 * [Tools to get you started](TOOLS.md)
 * [Getting started with Git and Github](GIT.md)